21 Helpful Books About Dyslexia for Parents and Educators

 Willingham, Daniel.
 The Reading Mind: a cognitive approach to understanding how the mind reads.
 Jossey-Bass, 2017.

 One of the latest reading books to enter the market, The Reading Mind benefits from its predecessors and seems to sum up the latest research with the perspective of hindsight being 20/20.
-Willingham fills in the gaps from other books and clarifies some of the misunderstandings with well-researched examples that make fine points about the need for solid reading instruction across the grades.
+Willingham fills in the gaps from other books and clarifies some misunderstandings with well-researched examples that make fine points about the need for solid reading instruction across the grades.

 21. Proust and the Squid: The Story and Science of the Reading Brain